 In the military, a mission is a smaller subset of a larger overall purpose.
 While the purpose in Iraq may have been to overthrow Saddam, defeat the Iraqi army, and rid individual areas of insurgents so that a democratic government could be instituted and thrive, that plan was carried out via thousands of coordinated missions.
-So, in the process of finding our next mission, we must be ever mindful of the larger purpose, calling, or vision for our lives, so that we can ensure that each particular mission contributes to that purpose.
+So, in the process of finding your next mission, you must be ever mindful of the larger purpose, calling, or vision for your life.
+This helps to ensure that each particular mission contributes to that purpose.
 Don’t get hung up on particular terminology here, just understand the difference between the overarching plan/goal/vision/purpose/mission and the smaller missions that are used to achieve the larger one.
 For ease of use, I’m going to refer to the overarching plan/goal/vision/mission as one’s “purpose” and the smaller ones as the “mission”.
 But these aren’t gospel, so feel free to think of them in your own way.

-In identifying the next mission, we have to start with the larger purpose.
+In identifying you next mission, you must start with the larger purpose.
 In general, a man’s purpose will be very similar to the Hero’s Journey (check out Manhood and The Hero’s Journey for a thorough discussion).
 The details will vary from person to person, but each man’s purpose will involve developing and using our masculine virtues on a quest that brings value to the world.
 It will likely involve marriage and raising a family, and our wife and children will join in on our purpose.

 Too often, young men get tripped up by making marriage or a family the purpose.
 While I believe that a strong, fulfilling marriage that creates children who will take our values into the next generation will often be a significant part of a man’s purpose, those things should not be THE purpose.
 They are a part, not the whole.
 The mindset that makes marriage or family a man’s primary purpose has significant detrimental effects.
 The man whose purpose is to find a wife will, in many cases, make a poor decision on a wife.
 He’ll rush the decision because he’s in too big of a hurry.
 More importantly, a man without a purpose attracts of lower quality of woman.
 Woman can smell desperation from a mile away, and the man whose purpose in life is to find a woman reeks of desperation.
 That man will only attract women who are similarly desperate, those who have limited options, those who need a man because they have poor self-esteem, or those who simply lonely or want to be taken care of.